in

 Straights, flushes, and straight flushes should be used in different ways:

-• If there is either flush or straight, hold a hand, and the remainder should form the small hand.
+• If there is either a flush or a straight, hold a hand, and the remainder should form the small hand.

-• If you have a straight or flush with one pair whose card takes part in forming a hand, it is necessary to act by the situation.
-If you can hold a face pair and form the small hand from an ace and face card, do this ignoring a straight or flush, from which you can only donate a queen or lower.
+• If you have a straight or flush with one pair whose card takes part in forming a hand, it is necessary to act according to the situation.
+If you can hold a face pair and create the small hand from an ace and face card, do this, ignoring a straight or flush, from which you can only donate a queen or lower.

 • If a straight or flush is collected with two pairs, it is necessary to act following the recommendations for two pairs and ignore your straight and flush.